docupotamus/docupotamus/site/docs/developer-guide.md

   the changes are specific to layout.
 Instead use a non-`Layout` component higher up in the tree.
 This applies even when only adding a new provider.

+### JavaScript / TypeScript

+- **log-message-no-wrap**: Do not wrap source code with messages where the intended reader is a developer instead of a user.
+The most common examples are errors and logs.
+The justification is to facilitate searching.

 ### CSS

 #### Custom Properties